M4598bm/President-2016/README.txt

     - Control aspects of the CIA:
       * Plan assassination of leaders, with limited success rate and range of consequence
       * Fund rebel groups in different nations
+  How a law gets passed:
+    - Bills start in house or senate
+      * House member puts it in the hopper, senator introduces it on the floor.
+      * Bill is refered to the appropriate committee and it is placed on that committee's calendar
+        * If a bill is not being acted upon a discharge petition of 218 can release it
+      * The committee votes on the bill
+      * The committee holds a markup session of the bill
+      * If more than two changes are made it is a clean bill and gets a new number
+      * They vote again
+      * Bill is put on the House Calendar, Speaker and Majority Leader decide when it comes to the floor
+      * For Senate it is Legislative Calendar, or Executive Calendar for appointments and treaties, and Majority Leader sets calendar but majority of the Senate decides when
+      * In the House riders are not allowed but in the Senate they are, and sometimes filibusters destroy a bill
+      * If it is passed it goes to the other house, and if the bills are different in each house it goes to the Conference Committee to merge both.
+      * Then it goes to the president